raevt/active-editor-seasonality/section 1.md

 <img src="https://raw.githubusercontent.com/raevt/active-editor-seasonality/30f81c1c4cd40c345df97887659fd91d7cb615e0/graphs/annual%20order%20table.svg" width="200%">

 This is very interesting.
 Visually, it seems there is a clear seasonal pattern through this time period.
-This can be quantified, however.

 The third output of the months_analysis.py file is a table of each month, it's mean ordering, and the standard deviation of that distribution.
 I then formatted this table manually in Excel: